 The 8-Bit Christmas soundtrack includes music by Darlene Love, Black Sabbath and Steely Dan.
-This info article contains spoilers for Michael Dowse’s 2021 HBO Max movie.
+This info article contains spoilers and song details for Michael Dowse’s 2021 HBO Max movie.
 Check out Vague Visages’ Soundtracks of Cinema section for more music guides.

 8-Bit Christmas stars Neil Patrick Harris as Jake Doyle, a Chicago resident who reflects about his childhood.
 Winslow Fegley co-stars as a younger version of the protagonist who hopes to acquire a Nintendo system during the 1988 Christmas season.
 Composer Joseph Trapanese (Shadow and Bone) scored the holiday film; music supervisor Madonna Wade-Reed (All American) selected the featured tracks.
 Here’s every song in 8-Bit Christmas, an adaptation of Kevin Jakubowski’s 2013 book.